Everybody loves creamy chicken dishes, and this creamy champagne chicken is no exception.

 If you are serving this to coeliacs or those with a gluten intolerance, ensure you buy Gluten free cornstarch as some aren't certified gluten free and some are even called wheaten cornstarch.

-Do I need to use real French champagne in the creamy champagne chicken sauce?
+Do I need to use real French champagne in the champagne cream sauce?

 Not at all, any sparkling wine will work here, just ensure it is one you would want to drink.